 Pilots like to observe and compare what other pilots bring along for survival and comfort.
 I know I do.
 Here is what I bring:

-I currently use a Canon G12 compact camera.
-I would enjoy using a DSLR at times, but you can see many of my photos are out doing something active, and the G series and a nice strap system allows me to keep it with me and handy when I have a pack on or when climbing.
+I currently use a 2014 Sony RX100 Mark 3 compact camera (after using Canon G series for many years) for stills and some video, and use a GoPro for video.
+I’ve built a tail mount as well as a motor driven wing mount for the GoPro.
+I would enjoy using a DSLR at times, but you can see many of my photos are out doing something active, and the compact camera and a nice strap system allows me to keep it with me and handy when I have a pack on or when climbing.
 I think some of my best photos are not great photos on their technical merit, I just happen to be in a nice place at a nice time and the camera was handy.

 One backpack with survival gear that goes on every flight: